Newar language: Name

+The term "Newari" as a name for the language was coined by Brian Hodgson in 1847 and since then used by most western scholars.
+The term "Newari" is considered by many Newars to be inappropriate as it is the Sanskritisation of "Newar".
+"Newar" is generally believed to be related to the word "Nepal", possibly derived by the replacement of the 'la' sound with a 'ra' sound, a common practice in historical documents from Nepal.
+Historically, the term "Newar" itself was rarely used, only finding use in the travelogue of some of the Capuchin missionaries who visited Nepal during the Malla dynasty.
+Only two sources from the Malla dynasty use the term "Newar" to refer to the language or its script; the multilingual stone inscription of Pratap Malla uses "nevāra ākhara" ("newar alphabet") to refer to the Pracalit script and another stone inscription set up by Pratap Malla in 1652 uses the term nevārabhāṣā ("newar language") to refer to the language.

-In the 1920s, the name of the language known as Khas Kura, Gorkhali or Parbatiya was changed to Nepali, Conversely, the term Gorkhali in the former national anthem entitled "Shreeman Gambhir" was changed to Nepali in 1951.
+In the 1920s, the language known as Khas Kura, Gorkhali or Parbatiya was renamed to Nepali.
+Conversely, the term Gorkhali in the former national anthem entitled "Shreeman Gambhir" was changed to Nepali in 1951.
 Gorkha Bhasa Prakashini Samiti (Gorkha Language Publishing Committee), a government institution established in 1913 (B.S.
 1970) for advancement of Gorkha Bhasa, renamed itself as Nepali Bhasa Prakashini Samiti (Nepali Language Publishing Committee) in 1933 (B.S.
 1990), which is currently known as Sajha Prakashan.

-The term Newari is considered as a derogatory term.
 On 7 September 1995, the cabinet of ministers decided to use "Nepala Bhasa" instead of "Newari".
 On 13 November 1998, the Minister of Information and Communication issued another directive to use the name Nepal Bhasa instead of Newari.
-However, the Central Bureau of Statistics has not been doing so.
+However, the Central Bureau of Statistics have not been doing so.

 A colloquial term is Newa Bhaay (Devanāgarī: नेवा: भाय्, IAST: Nevāḥ Bhāy) is also used.